Ism-ail11/FL-for-Student-Behavior/README.md

 # FL Student Behavior TinyML

-This repository provides a complete implementation of the paper **A Real-Time Federated TinyML Framework for Student Behavior Detection in Smart Classrooms**.
+This repository provides a complete implementation of **A Real-Time Federated TinyML Framework for Student Behavior Detection in Smart Classrooms**.
 It contains the full Python and shell code needed to prepare SCB-Dataset5, create IID and non-IID federated clients, train the centralized baseline, train the proximal federated model, run pruning and post-pruning fine-tuning, export deployment artifacts, benchmark host-side TFLite inference, evaluate checkpoints, run non-IID and scalability experiments, and compute communication cost.

 ## Repository files